talaniz/hashtagbrews/README.md

 Hashtag Brews
 =============
-<p>#Hashtag Brews is a Django based site that will contain the following applications:
+#Hashtag Brews is a Django based site that will contain the following applications:

 * An open source beer database containing a catalogue of hops, grains and yeasts
 * A homebrew planner and timer to track the stages of a brewing process